20 Reasons Why You Did Not Get the Job

 - Is your resume organized so that the most relevant content is near the top and can be easily found by the screener?

-- Was your cover letter targeted towards the requirements of the specific job you applied for?
+- Was your cover letter targeted toward the requirements of the specific job you applied for?
 Did you make it clear that you possessed the desired skills, experience and knowledge to get the job done?

 - Was your cover letter long enough to make a compelling case, but no so dense that the recruiter glossed over it.
 Ideally, your letters should be three to five paragraphs long, with none of those paragraphs longer than eight lines.
 Be sure to leave white space between paragraphs.